cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 to a file by using a pipe.
 The saved data stored in a regular file are then plotted to show the page fault rate and CPU utilization as a function of the execution time.
 Finally, an analysis is done to explain the correlations between the measured page fault rate and utilization, and the characteristics of the used work processes.
-The synthetic user-level programand themonitor programare provided as a part of this hand-out.
+The synthetic user-level programand the monitor programare provided as a part of this hand-out.
 **The major focus of this MP3 is to build a kernel-level module that harvests the page fault and utilization information of registered tasks and exposes them by using a memory buffer that is directly mapped into the virtual address space of the monitor process.**